 Buying a short-term plan in Ohio

-- Short-term plans can have initial terms of up to 364 days and total duration, including renewals, of up to 36 months.
+- Short-term plans in Ohio can have terms of up to 364 days.

 - At least seven insurers offer short-term plans in Ohio.

 How long can short-term plans last in Ohio?

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
 But new rules finalized by the Trump administration in 2018 allow for much longer short-term plans, unless a state imposes its own restrictions.